Celomarcelo/Your-Health/README.md

 This table provides a clear overview of each function's behavior and the outcome of the tests conducted.

+## Issues

+During the project I had some difficulties with functions that did not work correctly This was fixed by changing the scope of the variables.
+The "$" symbol shown in the Heroku template is not written in the code.

 ## Future Functionality

 Below are potential features that could be implemented in future updates of the code: